 In addition to the electronic filing of your thesis, you may wish to individually submit your thesis to Proquest.

-Questions regarding the format of your thesis or the submission process not adequately answered in this guide may be directed to the Office of Graduate & Postdoctoral Studies; questions regarding the creation of your electronic document not adequately addressed may be directed to the Research & Scholarship Team who will be pleased to give assistance.
+Questions regarding the format of your thesis or the submission process not adequately answered in this guide may be directed to the Office of Graduate & Postdoctoral Studies.

 Find on-line help with your research issues through Ask Us!

-The following are pages your should consult in producing your thesis.
+The following are pages you should consult in producing your thesis.

 ProQuest (formerly UMI): As the University of Guelph submits electronic theses Library and Archives Canada only, you may wish to submit your dissertation or thesis individually to Proquest.
 Details may be found on the Proquest website : 1-800-521-0600 Ext.
 77020